bclswl0827/OpenNixie/tools/aligner-python/README.md

 # aligner-go

-This is an OpenNixie time calibration program written in Go.
+This is an OpenNixie time calibration program written in Python.

 ## Quick Start